Ezra Pound and TS Eliot in Excideuil

 know that Eliot visited Bruges , Ghent

-and Brussels in
+and Brussels Germany

 after the outbreak of war in August 1914 - through the Netherlands to London ,